Linguistics575/neam/README.md

 to install Stanford CoreNLP yourself; NEAM will do this for you the first time you call it.

 #### Linux
+Open a new terminal.
+In Ubuntu, this can be done by typing `Ctrl + Alt + T`.
+If that doesn't work, you'll need to find out how to open the terminal for your particular Linux distribution.
-Start Terminal by typing `Ctrl + Alt + T` and run the following command:
+Once you have a terminal instance, run the following command:

 `export JAVA_HOME="/path/to/java"`